Phil Spector

-Harvey Phillip Spector (born Harvey Philip Spector; December 26, 1939January 16, 2021) was an American record producer and songwriter, best known for his innovative recording practices and entrepreneurship in the 1960s, followed decades later by his two trials and conviction for murder in the 2000s.
-Spector developed the Wall of Sound, a production style that is characterized for its diffusion of tone colors and dense orchestral sound, which he described as a "Wagnerian" approach to rock and roll.
-He is widely regarded as one of the most influential figures in pop music history and one of the most successful producers of the 1960s.
+Harvey Philip Spector (December 26, 1939 – January 16, 2021) was an American record producer who is known for pioneering recording practices in the 1960s, and for being tried and imprisoned for murder in 2009.
+Spector developed the Wall of Sound, a production technique involving a densely textured sound created through layering tone colors, resulting in a compression and chorusing effect not replicable through electronic means.
+Considered the first auteur of the music industry, he is widely regarded as one of the most influential figures in pop music history and one of the most successful producers of the 1960s.

-Born in the Bronx, Spector moved to Los Angeles as a teenager and began his career in 1958 as a founding member of the Teddy Bears, for whom he penned "To Know Him Is to Love Him", a U.S. number-one hit.
-In 1960, after working as an apprentice to Leiber and Stoller, Spector co-founded Philles Records, and at the age of 21 became the youngest ever U.S. label owner to that point.
-Dubbed the "First Tycoon of Teen", Spector came to be considered the first auteur of the music industry for the unprecedented control he had over every phase of the recording process.
-He produced acts such as the Ronettes, the Crystals, and Ike & Tina Turner, and typically collaborated with arranger Jack Nitzsche and engineer Larry Levine.
-The musicians from his de facto house band, later known as "the Wrecking Crew", rose to industry fame through his hit records.

-In the early 1970s, Spector produced the Beatles' Let It Be and several solo records by John Lennon and George Harrison.
-By the mid-1970s Spector had produced eighteen U.S. Top 10 singles for various artists.
-His chart-toppers included the Righteous Brothers' "You've Lost That Lovin' Feelin'", the Beatles' "The Long and Winding Road", and Harrison's "My Sweet Lord".
-Following one-off productions for Leonard Cohen (Death of a Ladies' Man), Dion DiMucci (Born to Be with You), and the Ramones (End of the Century), Spector remained largely inactive amid a lifestyle of seclusion, drug use, and increasingly erratic behavior.
+Born in the Bronx, Spector relocated to Los Angeles as a teenager and co-founded the Teddy Bears in 1958, writing their chart-topping single "To Know Him Is to Love Him".
+Mentored by Jerry Leiber and Mike Stoller, by 1960, he co-established Philles Records, becoming the youngest U.S. label owner at the time.
+Dubbed the "First Tycoon of Teen", he exerted unprecedented control over recording sessions, collaborating with arranger Jack Nitzsche and engineer Larry Levine.
+His studio band, later known as the Wrecking Crew, rose to industry prominence through his success with acts like the Ronettes, the Crystals, and Ike & Tina Turner.
+In the early 1970s, he produced the Beatles' Let It Be and numerous other albums by John Lennon and George Harrison.
+By 1980, following one-off productions for Dion DiMucci (Born to Be with You), Leonard Cohen (Death of a Ladies' Man), and the Ramones (End of the Century), Spector entered a period of semi-retirement.
+He had produced eighteen U.S. Top 10 singles, including number-ones by the Righteous Brothers ("You've Lost That Lovin' Feelin'"), the Beatles ("The Long and Winding Road"), and Harrison ("My Sweet Lord").

-Spector helped establish the role of the studio as an instrument, the integration of pop art aesthetics into music (art pop), and the genres of art rock and dream pop.
-His honors include the 1973 Grammy Award for Album of the Year for co-producing Harrison's Concert for Bangladesh, a 1989 induction into the Rock and Roll Hall of Fame, and a 1997 induction into the Songwriters Hall of Fame.
+Spector influenced the role of the studio as an instrument, the integration of pop art aesthetics into music (art pop), and the art rock and dream pop music genres.
+His honors include the 1973 Grammy Award for Album of the Year (for co-producing Harrison's Concert for Bangladesh), a 1989 induction into the Rock and Roll Hall of Fame, and a 1997 induction into the Songwriters Hall of Fame.
 In 2004, Spector was ranked number 63 on Rolling Stone's list of the greatest artists in history.

-In 2009, after spending three decades in semi-retirement, he was convicted for the 2003 murder of the actress Lana Clarkson and sentenced to 19 years to life in prison.
-He died in prison in 2021.
+After the 1980s, Spector remained largely inactive amid a lifestyle of seclusion, drug use, and increasingly erratic behavior.
+In 2009, he was convicted of murdering actress Lana Clarkson in 2003 and sentenced to 19 years to life in prison, where he died in 2021.